 |-20 dBV (100 millivolt)

 |+4 dBu = 1.78 dBV (1.23 millivolts)

-Speaker level has much more voltage that line level, but is highly dependent on the impedance and size of the loudspeaker it is driving.
+Speaker level has much more voltage than line level but is highly dependent on the impedance and size of the loudspeaker it is driving.

-Microphone preamp will provide enough gain to get the mic level signal to line level.
+Microphone preamps will provide enough gain to get the mic level signal to line level.
 Once at line level, this signal can easily be used in professional audio equipment.

 Without a preamplifier, the output signal of a microphone wouldn't properly mix with the other audio sources in the mixer/recorder.

 We could technically plug a microphone into a line level input.
 The line level input would provide gain, but it would also introduce a lot of noise, degrading the microphone signal.
 This is because the line level input is not expecting such a low signal level.

 How do we plug a microphone into a mic preamplifier?